-- 3.1 The division of responsibilities between the chairman and the chief executive should be clearly established by the board, set out in writing and communicated to shareholders.
+- 3.1 The responsibilities of the chairman (and, as required, of the vice-chairman as per paragraph 3.3) should be clearly established by the board and clearly distinguished from those of the Chief Executive; they should be set out in writing and communicated to shareholders.
 This should also apply to companies where the role of chairman and chief executive are exercised by the same person. - 3.2 The chairman should facilitate the effective contribution by non-executive board members to the work of the board and ensure constructive relations between executive and non-executive board members. - 3.3 The board should appoint an independent vice-chairman from among its independent board members where a company chooses to - combine the roles of chairman and chief executive; or - appoint an executive chairman.
-If a former chief executive of a company is appointed as chairman within three years of his retirement as chief executive, he should be considered as being an executive chairman.
+If a former chief executive of a company is appointed as chairman within three years of his retirement as chief executive, he should be considered as being an executive chairman. - 3.4 The independent vice-chairman should be empowered to request the chairman to include specific items on the board's agenda.
+This does not affect the legal rights of other board members to request a meeting of the board or to actually call a meeting in case the Chairman or vice-chairman does not comply with their request.
+The independent vice chairman should also coordinate non-executive board members and give voice to their views.
+He should be responsible for leading the board's evaluation of the chairman and the meeting of non-executive board members (as described in paragraph A.VII.
+He should also be available to shareholders to discuss issues of corporate governance.